aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/index.md

   Before you proceed, make sure that your hardware, storage and network resources satisfy the [Node Requirements](/docs/nodes/validator-node/operator/node-requirements.md).
   :::

-2. Follow the detailed node installation steps provided in [Validators](/nodes/validator-node/validators) and deploy a validator node in the test mode.
+2. Follow the detailed node installation steps provided in [Running Validator Node](running-validator-node/index.md) and deploy a validator node in the test mode.

   **Make sure to set your node in the Test mode.** Instructions are provided in the node installation sections.
 Test mode is required for Aptos Labs to do a health check on your node.